kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 **Error Code**: An error code indicated by the application.

-## FETCH Stream
+## Fetch Stream
-A subscriber can open a bidirectional FETCH stream to receive a single GROUP at a specified offset.
+A subscriber can open a bidirectional Fetch stream to receive a single Group at a specified offset.
 This is primarily used to recover from an abrupt stream termination.

 ~~~